Hôtel d'Estrées: After the Russian Revolution

-In October 1924, the French government of Edouard Herriot formally recognized the Soviet Union, and in December, 1930, the first Soviet ambassador to France, Leonid Krasin, took up residence in the house.
+In October 1924, the French government of Édouard Herriot formally recognized the Soviet Union, and in December, 1930, the first Soviet ambassador to France, Leonid Krasin, took up residence in the house.
 During the Second World War, the building was occupied by the Germans.

 In 1977, a new chancellery for the Embassy was completed in the 16th Arrondissement, and most Embassy offices moved there.
 The new building was inaugurated in by Leonid Brezhnev, General Secretary of the Central Committee of the Communist Party of the Soviet Union.
 In 1978 the Hôtel d'Estrées was closed for four years of extensive renovation, which restored the building to its appearance during the 19th century.
 When the work was completed in 1982, it became the residence of the Ambassador.